lukaskollmer/yo/docs/spec.md

-<h2 sectionId="yo.template">Templates</h2>
+<h2 sectionId="yo.temp">Templates</h2>
 Templates provide a way to declare a generic implementation of a struct or function.

 Templates don't exist "on their own": No code is generated when you only declare, but never use a template.
-When the compiler encounters an instantiation of a struct template or a call to a template function, it generates a specialized version for the supplied generic arguments.
+When the compiler encounters an instantiation of a struct template or a call to a function template, it generates a specialized version for the supplied generic arguments.

 ```rust
 // A function template